KK Crvena zvezda: 2022–present: Post-Radonjić period

+Before the 2025/2026 season, Zvezda started a roster rebuild, assembling a younger, more athletic squad.
+The first signing was Baskonia's star Chima Moneke, followed by Ebuka Izundu, Semi Ojeleye, Stefan Miljenović, Uroš Plavšić (back from loan to Besiktas), Tyson Carter, Jordan Nwora, Ognjen Radošić, Jasiel Rivero and Devonte' Graham.
+Slow start and a number of injuries affected results early on, leading to terminating contract with coach Ioannis Sfairopoulos, who was replaced by Saša Obradović in his second stint in Zvezda as a coach.
+Obradović made an instant impact, helping team to 7 consecutive wins in Euroleague.
+During October, injury-depleted roster was reinforced with veteran center Donatas Motiejūnas and NBA signing Jared Butler.
+The team developed aggressive, high-tempo game focused on efficient transition offense, controlling rebounds, aggressive perimeter pressure in defense and versatile switching.
+On February 21, Zvezda won the Serbian cup for the sixth time in a row.
+Jordan Nwora became tournament MVP.

 Rivalries

 Partizan Belgrade

 The rivalry between Crvena zvezda and Partizan involves the two biggest and most storied basketball clubs in Serbia.

 The two Belgrade-based clubs have won the two highest numbers of national titles in Serbia: Crvena zvezda have won 24, two more than Partizan.
-Together, they account for 17 of the 48 national titles in Yugoslavia (1945–1992), 11 of 14 national titles in Serbia and Montenegro (1992–2006), and all national titles in Serbia (2006 onwards).
+Together, they account for 17 of the 48 national titles in Yugoslavia (1945–1992), 11 of 14 national titles in Serbia and Montenegro (1992–2006), and all but one of the national titles in Serbia (2006 onwards).
 Also, the two clubs have won the two highest numbers of championships in the Adriatic League.
-Together, they account for 15 of 23 championships.
+Together, they account for 15 of 24 championships.

 Budućnost Podgorica

 The rivalry between Budućnost and Crvena zvezda is an Adriatic League (ABA League) rivalry.
 While the two teams have played each other since Budućnost joined the Yugoslav First Basketball League in 1980, their rivalry began to develop in the 1990s through the Serbian-Montenegrin League and reached its peak in the Adriatic League during the late 2010s and early 2020s with 3-in-a-row League Finals (2018, 2019, and 2021).